GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 ]
 ```

-This GraphQL query extracts the `email` property from each entry and replaces the field value with it, allowing use to print only the emails retrieved from the API:
+This GraphQL query prints only the emails from the API response, by extracting the `email` property from each entry and replacing the field value with it:

 ```graphql
 query {